dib-lab/2020-ibd/docs/main.md

 model was robust to read preprocessing techniques; in cohorts SRP057027 and PRJNA385949, we used the same read preprocessing pipeline as we used for our training and testing sets.
 Accuracy was 80.4% and 65.4% for these cohorts, respectively.
-Tehn, for the iHMP cohort, we used preprocessed reads as provided at ibdmdb.org, which used a different read quality control pipeline.
+Then, for the iHMP cohort, we used preprocessed reads as provided at ibdmdb.org, which used a different read quality control pipeline.
 Accuracy was 77.6% on this cohort.